AlexP38/forwardemail/self-hosting/README.md

 Each service uses the same Docker image but with different entry points, allowing for a modular architecture while simplifying maintenance.

+### Optional Configuration

+You may need to set `BLOCK_LOCAL_ADDRESSES` environmental variable to `false` in order to be able to send an receive mails e.g. from one mailbox to another within the same host.
+Otherwise you may get the error message in the logs: `The resolved IP address corresponds to a local interface.`.
+This is due to the dnsOption in the nom package mx-connect being otherwise set to refuse to connect to IP Adresses that are in loopback, private network or attached to the server.
+There is a risk though to flood your loopback interface if someone sets his MX record (for whatever reason) to 127.0.0.1 and you happen to try to send a mail to this mx record.

 ## Maintenance Features